muhammad-ali-bright/dental-frontend2/README.md

 ##  Architecture & Design Decisions

 ### State Management
-- **React Context API**: Chosen for simplicity and sufficient for the application's scope
 - **Separation of Concerns**: AuthContext for authentication, DataContext for application data
 - **Persistent Storage**: localStorage for data persistence across browser sessions